Mór Ní Thuathail: Marriage and issue

-Sometime about 1140 in Loch Garman, County Wexford, Mór was married to King Diarmait Mac Murchada of Leinster as his principal first wife, making her Queen-consort of Leinster.
-His second wife was Sadhbh Ní Fhaolain.
+Sometime about 1150 in Loch Garman, County Wexford, Mór was married to King Diarmait Mac Murchada of Leinster as his second wife, making her Queen-consort of Leinster.
+His main wife was Sadhbh Ní Fhaolain.
 Under Brehon Law, Irish men were permitted more than one wife.
 In 1152, he abducted Derbforgaill Ní Mhaol Seachlainn, the wife of the King of Breifne, Tighearnán Ua Ruairc (Tighearnán Ua Ruairc).

-Together Dermot and Mór had about three children:
+Together Dermot and Mór had two children: